 Heather has a Bachelor of Arts in Government from Western New England College in Springfield, MA and a Master of Arts in Legislative Affairs from The George Washington University in Washington, DC.

 Heather and her husband, Chris Matson, moved to Iowa in 2003 for Chris to attend medical school at Des Moines University.
 It didn’t take long to fall in love with Iowa and decide to stay and raise a family here.
-They live in the Prairie Trail neighborhood of Ankeny with their twelve-year old twins, Emma and Henry, and their dog, Tater.
+They live in the Prairie Trail neighborhood of Ankeny with their thirteen-year old twins, Emma and Henry, and their dog, Tater.
 Chris is a family practice physician at Broadlawns Medical Center in Des Moines.
-Emma and Henry are in sixth grade at Parkview Middle School.
+Emma and Henry are in seventh grade at Parkview Middle School.

 Heather served a term in the Iowa House (2019-2021) where she primarily focused on education, health care, and economic development.
 Heather always put constituent services first, holding weekly office hours during each legislative session as well as listening posts throughout the year.
 During her tenure, she served as one of four legislators on the Medical Assistance Advisory Council, the purpose of which is to advise the DHS Director about health and medical care services under the state’s Medicaid program.
 Heather also served as one of four state representatives for the School Funding Formula Review Committee, an interim committee that meets every five years to make recommendations on possible changes to Iowa’s public school funding formula.